sercanio/Myrtus.Clarity.WebUI/README.md

-# Myrtus Clarity WebUI
+# DenemeApp29 Clarity WebUI

-Myrtus Clarity WebUI is a React-based web application designed for managing user authentication and administration.
+DenemeApp29 Clarity WebUI is a React-based web application designed for managing user authentication and administration.
 It leverages Redux Toolkit for state management, Azure AD B2C for authentication, and Ant Design for a responsive and user-friendly interface.

 ## Features